mjchao/Computer-Algebra/README.md

 Once you have Java, to run the program, download the **raw** file cas.jar and double click on it to run.
 You can also run it from command line by typing "java -jar cas.jar"

+You can also view screenshots of the program in the "photos" directory.

 Additional Credits
 -----